oomph-lib/oomph-lib/README.md

 > -DOOMPH_USE_OPENBLAS_FROM=$(brew --prefix openblas)
 > ```
 >
-> during the project configuration step.
+> during the project configuration step (see below).
 Adding OpenBLAS installation support on macOS is a work in progress.

 ### Compilers